nick-prater/newstead-pre-school/content/policies/managing_behaviours.md

 * We do not shout or raise our voices in a threatening way to respond to children’s inconsiderate behaviour.

+* In exceptional situations, we reserve the right to contact a child's parent or carer and ask them to collect their child if the child's behaviour is aggressive or dangerous to themselves, other children, or staff.

+## Time Out ##

+* If a member of staff witnesses unkind, dangerous, disruptive or agressive behaviour and, despite warnings, the behaviour continues, the member of staff will ask the child to sit on a chair.

+* The member of staff will ask the child to sit for a given time (e.g. half, 1, 2, 3 or 5 minutes) and place a sand timer in front of the child as a visual aid for the child to remain seated.

+* The child will not be left unsupervised, however staff will not usually sit or stay next to the child as to do so would be rewarding their unwanted behaviour with one-to-one attention.

 ## Children under three years ##

 * When children under three years old behave in inconsiderate ways we recognise that strategies for supporting them will need to be developmentally appropriate and differ from those for older children.

 * We recognise that very young children are unable to regulate their own emotions, such as fear, anger or distress, and require sensitive adults to help them do this.